How to implement your Change Impact Assessment

 - Embrace the value of active digital participation and the role of CHIs.
 Have a clear background of theoretical reference on active digital participation and the role of CHIs (check point 2 and 3 of the document)

 - Choose and use the assessment process and methods that best suit your needs.
-Here, we suggest relying on the guidance of the Europeana Impact Playbook, which is specifically designed for the Cultural Heritage Sector and the digital realm.
-In addition to Europeana Impact Playbook, we’d like to put your attention on other existing instruments for change measurement that can be useful for building your own evaluation:
+Here, we suggest relying on the guidance of the Europeana Impact Playbook (External link), which is specifically designed for the Cultural Heritage Sector and the digital realm.
+In addition to Europeana Impact Playbook, (External link) we’d like to put your attention on other existing instruments for change measurement that can be useful for building your own evaluation:

-- Behaviour Change Toolkit: Annex 10: How to describe your behaviour change activities, p.
+- Behaviour Change Toolkit (External link): Annex 10: How to describe your behaviour change activities, p.
 56

 - Power to the people: tab with "Starting off"- "Making progress" - "Best practice" - "leading and championing", pp. 12-14

-- Evaluation Toolkit for Museum Practitioners: Evaluation checklist, pp. 24-25.
+- Evaluation Toolkit for Museum Practitioners (External link): Evaluation checklist, pp. 24-25.

 - 2 tools of Inspiring Learning for All (Improve performance, promote best practices, Measure outcomes, Evidence for impacts)

-- Julie’s bicycle: assessing the environmental impact of Cultural institutions
+- Julie’s bicycle (External link): assessing the environmental impact of Cultural institutions

 - The activities you undertake have an impact on society and an assessment based on the “8 Impact Areas” helps you uncover what that is: consider the impact areas proposed at the very beginning, from the “planning” phase.